matt-john-kennedy/T1A3/README.md

-R1 Answers to all documentation requirements
+# R1 Answers to all documentation requirements

-R2 Spearate heading for each documentation requirement - Answers organised under appropriate headings
+# R2 Spearate heading for each documentation requirement - Answers organised under appropriate headings

-R3 Full attribution to referenced sources
+# R3 Full attribution to referenced sources

-R4 Link to source control repository (github)
+# R4 Link to source control repository (github)

-R5 Statement of purpose and scope for application
+# R5 Statement of purpose and scope for application

+Include the following:

-Include:    Describe at high level what the app will do
+## Describe at high level what the app will do

+The app will be a guessing game that allows users to choose to play either of 2 available games.
+The game will give them a score and keep track of it which the users can bring up later via the scoreboard.

-            identify the problem it will solve and explain why I am developing it
+## identify the problem it will solve and explain why I am developing it

+People get bored, this game will allow users to intertain themselves while using critical thinking skills to outwit their opponent.

-            Identify Target Audience
+## Identify Target Audience

+The target audience is people who are bored but want to use their brain during downtime

-            Explain how a member of target Audience will use it
+## Explain how a member of target Audience will use it

+The target audience will load the game by entering it into a terminal application which will accept their name if entered when loading, and give them the option to update their name through the menu.